Topological and dynamical aspects of Jacobi sigma models

-In section \ref{Secexamples} we consider the model both in the cases of target space being a contact and locally conformal symplectic manifold in a general fashion, and in particular we present an example with the group manifold of $SU(2)$ as target space, as an instance of a contact manifold.
-In section \ref{Secdynamical} we explore the possibility of introducing a dynamical term in the action containing a metric tensor on the target space.
-The resulting model is non-topological and integrating out the auxiliary fields it is possible to obtain a Polyakov action with background metric $g$ and $B$-field determined by the Jacobi structure involved, supplemented by a geometric constraint, again determined by the nature of the Jacobi manifold.
+In section \ref{Secexamples} we consider the model in both cases of the target space being a contact and locally conformal symplectic manifold in a general fashion.
+We thus discuss in more detail than in \cite{Bascone2021} noteworthy examples, such as the manifolds $SU(2)$ and $SU(2)\times S^1$ as instances of contact and LCS target spaces respectively.
+Finally, section \ref{Secdynamical} contains a review of the dynamical case introduced in \cite{Bascone2021}.
+This consists in supplementing the action of the Jacobi sigma model with a dynamical term which includes a metric tensor on the target space.
+It is very much inspired to the dynamical Poisson sigma model discussed in \cite{Schupp2012}, with some interesting differences.
+The emerging model, besides being non-topological, yields a Polyakov action with background metric $g$ and $B$-field determined by the Jacobi structure involved.
+We do not have new results in this respect and a complete understanding of the model is still lacking, while we are presently working on it.
 We conclude with a final discussion of the results with remarks and perspectives.